rongbin-wang/rongbin-wang.github.io/_pages/teaching.md

 nav: true
 nav_order: 7
 ---
-I am a member of the founding team of this educational institution, mainly responsible for leading teaching related affairs during the teaching period.
+I am a member of the management team of this educational institution, mainly responsible for leading teaching related affairs during the teaching period.
 The following are the courses I teach and my students.

 ## 2024 Summer
 **Waiting for update...**